 - 10: The team sends a final text message.

 - 11: If the lead hasn’t responded to any of the team’s contact attempts or asked them to stop, they are added to the monthly newsletter email list so that they continue to see the fitness studio’s brand in their inbox.

 Now for those of you who worry this process might make your gym seem pushy, let me stop you right there.
 This strategy helped that studio earn a 300% ROI.
 You can read more about their campaign here:

 These 4 tips make a great foundation for getting more members for your fitness studio.
 Follow these steps and you can’t go wrong.
-And if you want even more tips for turning your gyms’ prospects into members, check out our 7-point checklist to close more of your fitness leads:
+And if you want even more tips for turning your gyms’ prospects into members, check out our 11-Step Sales Strategy For Gyms: The Definitive Guide to close more of your fitness leads: